JoshuaKGoldberg/create/packages/site/src/content/docs/runtime/phases.md

 10. `Editor`
 11. `CI`

-For example, the following Block indicates it should be run during the `Test` phase, presumably to read metadata created by Blocks in earlier phases:
+For example, the following `blockTests` Block indicates it should be run during the `Test` phase, so it can read metadata created by Blocks in earlier phases:

 ```ts
 import { BlockPhase, MetadataFileType } from "create";